 Alfie Gill

-Alfie Gill was born with cerebral palsy, dystonia, epilepsy, a curvature of the spine as well as being quadriplegic.
+Alfie Gill was born with cerebral palsy, dystonia, epilepsy and a curvature of the spine as well as being quadriplegic.
 His loving parents Anthony and Jane wanted the very best for him.
 They wanted him to achieve his full potential and with the help of Alfie’s case manager they set about putting the best package of care around him to support and encourage him.

-“The treatment provided by PSP has made such a great difference to Alfie’s life.
+“The treatment provided by PSP made such a great difference to Alfie’s life.
 We knew straight away that this was the best thing for him.” said Alfie’s mum Jane.

 “Alfie is just so much more at ease now and he loves the PSP team they have developed a really special relationship which is great to see.”

-Say’s Jane: “Working with PSP has shown a great improvement in Alfie’s condition and we wouldn’t hesitate in recommending them.
+Say’s Jane: “Working with PSP made a great improvement in Alfie’s condition and we wouldn’t hesitate in recommending them.
 They are ever so friendly and approachable – I’d say if you are unsure about what you or your child needs just pick up the phone and give them a call.”

 Back to Case Studies